-Transits are one of the methods by which exoplanets are identified: light from the star is reduced by the amount of light blocked by the planet, typically on the order of 1% for planets discovered.
+Such transits constitute one of the methods by which exoplanets are identified (transit method): light from the star is reduced by the amount of light blocked by the planet, typically on the order of 0.01% to 1% for the transiting planets currently being discovered.
 Discovering possible transits can be automated by automatically surveying a lot of stars repeatedly, looking for differences in brightness.
 The Kepler space mission is one such initiative.

-Apparent transiting exoplanets may be transiting Binary Stars: if either is behind the other, light from the pair will be dimmed, and the dimming can happen periodically.
-Thus the need for confirmation that it is a planet's transit being observed through analysis and further observation.
-One sign that it is a planet is that a planet blocking the star's light will block all colors (an achromatic transit) whereas a transiting star is likely to be producing a different spectrum, so that at different colors, the amount of dimming will differ.
-Thus, observations of the transit at two different colors to compare the amount of dimming is a method of eliminating some phenomena that look like a transiting planet on first observation.
+What seems like transiting exoplanets may be transiting binary stars: if either star is behind the other, light from the pair will be dimmed, producing periodic dimming just as would a transiting planet.
+Thus, the need for confirmation that the observation truly is a transiting planet, through analysis and further observation.
+One sign suggesting a planet is that a planet blocking the star's light will (generally) block all colors (an achromatic transit) whereas a transiting star is likely to be producing a different spectrum, so that at different wavelengths, the amount of dimming will differ.
+Thus, observations of the transit at two different colors to compare the amount of dimming is a method of eliminating some phenomena that appear to be a transiting planet on first observation.

 EMR from the transiting planet can be studied through study of the spectrum through a cycle that occurs through each orbit, i.e., comparing when the dark side of the planet is toward Earth to when the light side is visible.
-It is also studied through the slight change in Magnitude and spectrum during the Secondary Eclipse, i.e., the planet passing behind the star.
-Current such observations deal with reductions in the range of .001% to .1%.
+It is also studied through the slight change in magnitude and spectrum during the secondary eclipse, i.e., the planet passing behind the star.
+Current such observations deal with reductions in the range of 0.001% to 0.1%.

-Atmospheric makeup has been studied by comparing to what percentage much each Wavelength is blocked during the transit, assuming a partially transparent Atmosphere forms a ring around the opaque disk of the planet and the affect of the atmosphere on the transmitted EMR can be determined.
-Some conclusions can be drawn from Absorption Lines and more by comparing to models of plausible atmospheres.
+Atmospheric makeup has been studied by comparing to what percentage of each wavelength is blocked during the transit (probably smaller changes than would be expected by a binary companion), assuming a partially transparent atmosphere forms a ring around the opaque disk of the planet and the effect of the atmosphere on the transmitted EMR can be determined.
+Some conclusions can be drawn from absorption lines and more by comparing to models of plausible atmospheres.
 The direction of the incoming rays from the star, as affected by refraction must be taken into account.